 Retaining walls are carefully designed walls used to restrain soil in your yard.
-They can be used to stabilize sloped landscapes and prevent erosion, manage storm water runoff and create stunning outdoor living spaces such as patios, gardens and terraces.
+They stabilize sloped landscapes, prevent erosion, and manage storm water runoff.
+And they create stunning outdoor living spaces.

 For example, if you have a sloped yard that is currently difficult to garden or use for recreation and relaxation, a retaining wall can convert that space into beautiful, useful space.

-Retaining walls need to be carefully planned and properly installed.
-They must be able to restrain literally tons of saturated soil and are prone to erosion if they aren’t built with proper drainage.
+Retaining walls need to be carefully planned properly installed.
+They restrain tons of saturated soil.
+If not properly built, prone to erosion.

-Retaining walls often increase the value of your home for a reasonable investment!
+Retaining walls often increase the value of your home.
 When built correctly, they last a long time and can be earth-friendly.
-Unlike so many other components of a home and yard, they require minimal or no maintenance.
+And, unlike so many other components of a home and yard, they require minimal or no maintenance.

 What Materials Are Used to Make Retaining Walls?

-- Concrete Block Retaining Walls: These are usually installed over a gravel base so they can flex slightly while still remaining strong.
+- Concrete Block: These are installed over a gravel base so they can flex slightly.
 They come in a wide variety of shapes, textures and colors.

-- Wood Plank / Timber: While not as popular, wood retaining walls complement some homes and yards, especially if the home has a rustic theme.
+- Wood Plank / Timber: While not as popular, wood retaining walls complement some homes and yards.

-In addition to creating more functional living spaces, supporting foundations, and resolving erosion issues, retaining walls can often become the artistic focal point of your landscape design.
+In addition to being functional, retaining walls often become an artistic focal point of your landscape design.